sublimelsp/LSP-lemminx/README.md

 ### Notes:

-1. The LemMinX requires the Java Runtime (JRE) to be installed.
+1. LemMinX requires the Java Runtime (JRE) to be installed.
 To check that, run `java -version` in your login shell.
 2. The plugin does not distribute, but download the `org.eclipse.lemminx-${version}-uber.jar` binary from the official source.